microsoft/BotFramework-Composer/README.md

 * Build and run Composer

-Open a new terminal windows.
+Open a new terminal window.
 Navigate to the Bot Framework Composer repo.
 In the repo, navigate to the **Composer** folder.
 Run the following commands:
 ```
 yarn install
 ```